Ahmedelsayed247/Java-Technical-Challenge/README.md

 - POST /api/auth/login: Login and obtain a JWT token.

-- GET /api/contacts: Get a list of contacts for the authenticated user.
+- GET /api/contacts: Get a list of contacts for the authenticated user (with pagination support).

 - POST /api/contacts: Create a new contact.